Shure SM58 Vocal Microphone Review

 Recording Instruments with the Shure SM58

+You will find that some other Shure SM58 reviews only focus on using it for vocals.
 While the SM58 is primarily used as a vocal mic, in this Shure SM58 review, we want to cover the SM58’s ability to record other instruments as well.
 The Shure SM58 definitely does a solid job of recording some other instruments.

 It’s probably not going to win a contest against instrument microphones, but if you heard an instrument recording done with one, you probably would not notice anything unusual.
 It does a solid and suitable job.